kevoree-modeling/tutorial/step0_helloworld/README.md

 city.addDistricts(newDistrict_2);
 ```

-The City objet and following children objects can be saved as JSON using the following line:
+The City object and associated objects can be saved as JSON using the following line:

 ```java
 baseView.json().save(city, new KCallback<String>() {